drainganggtb/javascript-challenge/README.md

 - Use a date form in your HTML document and write JavaScript code that will listen for events and search through the date/time column to find rows that match user input
     - The creation of event handlers required using **jQuery** to trigger a button click with the ```Enter``` key.
 - An additional task that was assgined included making multiple search categories
-    - Using multiple ```input``` tages and.or select dropdowns, write JavaScript code so the user can set multiple filters and search for UFO sightings based on the following criteria
+    - Using multiple ```input``` tages and.or select dropdowns, write JavaScript code so the user can set multiple filters and search for UFO sightings based on the following criteria:
   1. `date/time`
   2. `city`
   3. `state`